 There needs to be a proper amount of good and bad bacteria.
 When bacteria are reduced with such products as antimicrobial rinses, the amount of bacteria can become deranged.

 Oral probiotics for bad breath work differently than antimicrobial products.
 They work by repopulating the good bacteria and limiting the growth of the bad bacteria.

-When the mouth is exposed to these probiotics, such as the probiotics in Great Oral Health Probiotics, it becomes colonized with bacteria unable to produce VSCs.
-This is just what we want to have happened!
+When the mouth is exposed to these probiotics, such as the probiotics in Hyperbiotics Pro Dental oral probiotics, it becomes colonized with bacteria unable to produce VSCs.
+This is just what we want to happen!

 Not only do these probiotics crowd out the bad bacteria but also introduce proven strains of beneficial bacteria.
 They reduce the acidic pH levels and produce natural anti-bacterial agents.

 When this happens, less volatile sulfur compounds are formed which improves bad breath.

 What Makes Oral Probiotics Different from Other Probiotics?

 Most people are familiar with probiotics for the gut.